 Compare this to spring, another time of rushing, powerful energies.
 Spring is an untwisting, a wielding, a projecting of power, when we expand outward into the new sun and green.
 But fall’s power goes deeper, it is rooted underground, and without it we would have no substance to burst forth with in spring.
 It is like any creative act.
 The blossoming of a new idea is beautiful and ecstatic, but it could not happen without first gathering resources and allowing for a long period of steeping.
 Fall is the perfect time to gather, refocus, and renew, before winter’s crystallization.
 Then, over the cold months, we can keep our sense of purpose, savor our stores, and retell our stories.

 This is, of course, precisely what the plants are doing during this time.
-While in spring we focus on greens, with their upward-moving vital vibrancy, in fall we turn our attention to the roots where plants have been storing nutrients and immune-active starches all summer long – stories of their season of growth, stores for their winter months.
+While in spring we focus on greens, with their upward-moving vital vibrancy, in fall we turn our attention to the roots where plants have been storing nutrients and immune-active starches all summer long—stories of their season of growth, stores for their winter months.
 Many of these starchy roots, from dandelion, to burdock, chicory, yellow dock, angelica, and Oregon grape, are centerpieces of the bitters we blend for support during the holiday season.
 Gather these roots, or save them if you’re weeding your garden.
 They can be chopped and roasted over a low heat in a cast-iron pan, ready to brew into a rich and satisfying tea on cold mornings.
-Or they can be steeped, perhaps with a little ginger or cardamom, in spirits to make incredible aperitifs and digestive remedies that reduce bloating, quell occasional heartburn, and dampen our tendency to overeat (especially during the holidays).
-Bring these bitter roots to the Thanksgiving table.
-They support healthy digestion, vibrant skin, and balanced liver function to sail through the season’s indulgence with ease.
+Or they can be steeped, perhaps with a little ginger or cardamom, in spirits to make incredible aperitifs that support digestion and dampen our tendency to overeat (especially during the holidays).

 Other gifts of the fall harvest include roots that are less bitter, but no less precious.
-They help rebalance immune function, ensuring wellness and strong, good health during the coming winter months.
+They help to support healthy immune function, ensuring wellness and good health during the coming winter months.
 These include time-honored tonics such as astragalus or codonopsis, rich and sweet and nourishing, as well as mushrooms (often flushing out in late fall, along hemlock logs or at the feet of maple trees): reishi, turkey tail, and maitake are just some that can be found this time of year.
-Simmered in soup stock, or extracted into spirits, they ensure our immune cells are at their best, by engaging them directly using a language of polysaccharide and proteoglycan.
-As their chemistry moves through the gut, it interfaces with the immune system through patches of lymphatic tissue in the intestinal wall, ensuring it’s awake, active, engaged, and functioning optimally.
+Simmered in soup stock, or extracted into spirits, their chemistry moves through the gut, ensuring it’s awake, active, engaged, and functioning optimally.